Mertiq/FLAPPY-BIRD-IN-THE-DESERTS/README.md

-# FLAPPY BIRD IN THE DESERS
+# FLAPPY BIRD IN THE DESERTS

 This is a replica of flappy bird game.
 I use different sprites but the main idea is same.